A company typically issues new shares to raise funds for its business, or to achieve some other business objective. For example:

 More broadly, HM Revenue & Customs can challenge arrangements designed to artificially reduce tax liabilities.

 This is a potentially complex area of tax, with hidden opportunities and pitfalls.
-Get specialist advice advice on the income tax, National Insurance and Capital Gains Tax issues that can arise.
+Get specialist advice on the income tax, National Insurance and Capital Gains Tax issues that can arise.

 A private company must not offer shares to the general public - they can however offer shares to existing shareholders, or professional investors and companies.